Release prisoners if you cannot keep them properly: Supreme Court

 Semi-open prisons or open prisons allow convicts to work outside the jail premises and earn a livelihood and return in the evening.

-The concept was brought in to assimilate the convicts with the society and reduce their psychological pressure as they faced lack of confidence in leading normal lives outside.
+The concept was brought in to assimilate the convicts into the society and reduce their psychological pressure as they faced lack of confidence in leading normal lives outside.
 The bench posted the matter for further hearing on May 8.

 The court had on February 21 asked the NALSA to look into the issue of overcrowding of prisons and furnish figures before it regarding the population in the jails where occupancy was over 150 per cent as on December 31, 2017.